swapnilbamne-89/Posture-Guard-mobile-app/README.md

 ## ⚠️ Disclaimer

 **PostureGuard is a portfolio concept and is not a medical device.** It has not been reviewed or approved by any regulatory authority.
 Posture alerts are for wellness awareness only — not clinical diagnosis or treatment.
-All data stays on device.
+All data stays on the device.
 No telemetry is collected.

 ---